 Can I bring lunch or snacks to the Museum to eat during my visit?

 For health and safety reasons, we kindly ask that guests refrain from bringing and eating food during their visit.
+However, we understand that little ones may need a snack throughout the day.
+Designated eating areas are available.
+Please ask a staff member for assistance if you would like to take a snack break.
 Guests can bring personal water bottles into the Museum, and water bottle filling stations will be available.

 Can I leave the Museum during my visit and come back after exiting?

 Yes, if it is still within your visit time frame.
 Before exiting the Museum, please visit our Front Desk for a hand stamp.
 Guests returning without a hand stamp may not be readmitted into the Museum.